 UHR-MCS is a compact representation of the modulation and coding combinations.
 Rate dependent parameters for the full set of the UHR-MCSs are shown in 38.5 (Parameters for UHR-MCSs).

+UHR-MCS 0-15 are the same as EHT-MCS 0-15, respectively.
 MCS TBD are combinations of existing FEC coding rate and modulation order.
 MCS TBD may be used for single spatial stream transmissions, as well as to equal modulation and unequal modulation cases in multiple spatial stream transmissions.

 UHR defines equal modulation (EQM) for 1 to TBD spatial streams, and UEQM for 2 to 4 spatial streams.

 For EQM, the uncoded bits transmitted over all spatial streams for the same user in the Data field of the PPDU are jointly coded, and the coded bits parsed to each spatial stream are modulated with the same modulation order.
 In the case of EQM, UHR-MCS is a value that indicates the modulation and coding scheme for all spatial streams.

 For UEQM, the uncoded bits transmitted over all spatial streams for the same user in the Data field of the PPDU are jointly coded, and the coded bits parsed to at least one of the spatial streams are modulated with a different modulation level from that of the first spatial stream.
 In the case of UEQM, UHR-MCS is a value that indicates the modulation and coding scheme for the first spatial stream in the Data field of the PPDU.
 The modulation orders of the subsequent spatial streams are indicated by the UEQM Pattern subfield in the user field of UHR-SIG in Table 38.X3 (UEQM pattern subfield encoding) in 38.3.12.8.5 (User Specific field).